Talking about the variety of Indonesian food is not half as interesting

 Add a fried egg and sprinkle fried onions on top and you're done.

-Experiment freely with a combination of vegetables or use pork or shrimp instead
+Experiment freely with a combination of vegetables or use pork or

 of the chicken.